| HJR 588: Medical, Ethical, and Scientific Issues Relating to Stem Cell

 cord blood stem cells, which are young stem cells, have been shown to

+be pluripotent.
 Dr. Prentice continued

 by describing studies from around the world in which adult stem cells